For more than a century, the base SI unit for mass was defined by a material artefact.

-Although there is a strong historical attachment to the IPK, its continued use as the mass standard came with a number of practical problems:
+Despite the strong historical attachment to the IPK, its continued use as the mass standard came with a number of practical problems:

-- The IPK is used to calibrate six official copies of the kilogram, which are used to calibrate the copies owned by national institutes and the BIPM.
-In turn, these are used to calibrate stainless steel standards for use by member nations.
-This long chain of mass measurement and calibration inevitably results in loss of accuracy.
+- The IPK is used to calibrate six official ‘sister’ copies of the kilogram.
+The sisters are used to calibrate the copies owned by national institutes, which, in turn, calibrate stainless steel standards used by other member nations.
+This long chain of mass measurement and calibration inevitably results in a loss of accuracy.

-- If the IPK is damaged in any way, by definition, the mass of the universe changes.
-This is clearly absurd and prompted a search for a suitable replacement standard based on physical constants.
+- If the IPK is damaged in any way, by definition, the mass of the universe changes, which is a rather absurd situation.

-A watt balance relates mechanical power to electrical power by comparing the gravitational force on a mass with the electromagnetic force on a current-carrying coil in a magnetic field.
-Bryan Kibble, a UK metrologist, first proposed this in 1975, and it is one of the favoured approaches to replacing the current mass standard because it will allow the kilogram to be redefined in terms of the Planck constant (h).
+A Kibble balance relates mechanical power to electrical power by comparing the gravitational force on a mass with the electromagnetic force on a current-carrying coil in a magnetic field.
+Bryan Kibble, a British metrologist, first proposed this system in 1975, though he called it the watt balance.
+It was renamed in Bryan’s honour after his death in 2016.

 In 1900, German physicist Max Planck discovered a relationship between the radiation emitted from a hot object and its temperature.
 This led Planck to propose that the energy emitted by a hot object comes in very small packets of energy called quanta.